dusanlazic/dusanlazic.github.io/_posts/2022-10-03-csaw2022-worldwideweb.markdown

 cat * | awk '{$1=$1;print length, $0}' | sort -n | cut -d' ' -f2- | uniq
 ```

 This command trims leading and trailing whitespace from every line, sorts the lines by length and removes the duplicates.
-What is left is convinient for visual inspection.
+What is left is convenient for visual inspection.

 ```
 ...